vsariola/sointu/README.md

 to manipulate the signals.
 Since then, 4klang has been used in countless of scene productions and people use it even today.

-However, 4klang is not actively developed anymore and the polyphonism was never implemented in a very well engineered way (you can have exactly 2 voices per instrument if you enable it).
+However, 4klang seems not to be actively developed anymore and the polyphonism was never implemented in a very well engineered way (you can have exactly 2 voices per instrument if you enable it).
 Also, reading through the code, I spotted several avenues to squeeze away more bytes.
 These observations triggered project Sointu.
 That, and I just wanted to learn x86 assembly, and needed a real-world project to work on.

 What's with the name
 --------------------

 "Sointu" means a chord, in Finnish; a reference to the polyphonic capabilities of the synth.
-Also, I assume we have all learned by now what "klang" means in German, so I thought it would fun to learn some Finnish for a change.
+I assume we have all learned by now what "klang" means in German, so I thought it would fun to learn some Finnish for a change.
 And [there's](https://www.pouet.net/prod.php?which=53398) [enough](https://www.pouet.net/prod.php?which=75814) [klangs](https://www.pouet.net/prod.php?which=85351) already.